 1. The name of the family, Cucurbitaceae, that squash, pumpkins, gourds, cucumbers, and melons reside within

-2. One of the many hard-shelled vegetables (okay, they’re actually fruits, but that’s a topic for another day) that live within the gourd family
+2. One of the many hard-shelled fruits (yes, they’re a fruit!) that live within the gourd family

 3. Another word for pumpkin or squash